NeilWJames/simple-taxonomy-refreshed/docs/example.md

 	   'labels' =>
 	   array (
 	     'name' => 'Test Terms',
+	     'name_description' => 'The name is how it appears on your site.', 'menu_name' => 'Test Terms',
 	     'singular_name' => 'Test Term',
 	     'search_items' => 'Search Terms',
 	     'popular_items' => 'Popular Terms',
 	     'all_items' => 'All Terms',
 	     'parent_item' => 'Parent Term',
 	     'parent_item_colon' => 'Parent Term:',
-	     'edit_item' => 'Edit Term',
+	     'parent_description' => 'Assign a parent term to create a hierarchy.
+The term Jazz, for example, would be the parent of Bebop and Big Band.', 'slug_description' => 'The &#8220;slug&#8221; is the URL-friendly version of the name.
+It is usually all lowercase and contains only letters, numbers, and hyphens.', 'description_description' => 'The description is not prominent by default; however, some themes may show it.', 'edit_item' => 'Edit Term',
 	     'view_item' => 'View Term',
 	     'update_item' => 'Update Term',